 What’s happening with your favorite stocks?
 Investors who know ticker symbols by heart can find out through a few quick keystrokes or taps.

 Ticker symbols are among many letters, numbers, and words on the screen that are critical in helping investors read stock quotes, along with other surrounding details.
 For example, “bid” tells you the highest price at which a buyer is willing to pay to purchase a stock, and “ask” tells you the lowest price at which a seller is willing to sell you shares.
+Yet when we send a market order, we sell at the bid and buy at the ask.

 Knowing stock market ticker symbols is definitely handy, regardless of your investing or trading strategy.
 Tickers can help identify stocks that may be having outsized price movements that you may have not noticed otherwise.